krisek/audioloader/README.md

 # Upgrade

 Audioloader is distributed in this Git repository.
 New features are developed against branches, thus you can rely on the master HEAD until further notice.
-Do regular pulls against it (`git pull https://github.com/krisek/audioloader.git && pip install -r requirements.txt`), so that you get the latest bugfixes and the new features implemented.
+I try to make release builds from time to time.

 # Use

-If you run the application with standalone gunicorn, you just need to visit http://localhost:3400 after starting it.
+If you run the application with standalone, you just need to visit http://localhost:3400 after starting it.

 ## Navigation bar
 The first icon on the left side opens the directory view.
 The second opens the dash (which is the default view).
 The third one opens the radio stations view.
 The optional fourth one shows your Bandcamp history.
 In the middle you see the title of the currently playing song and the various media controls (if there's anything playing).
 On the left side you see a search bar: it needs minimum four characters to start searching.